CSC207-2022F-UofT/course-project-group-134/README.md

 have different information in the file (This is the only reason why the get_menus_use_case does not have 100% on all three aspects).
 We also did not test the screens; running the program itself is a good test for them, and we did this multiple times.

-### Other Improvements
-Below are some other improvements we made after Milestone 4:
-1. Javadoc added to all the use cases and all the important screen classes
-2. Comments added in code whenever deemed necessary
-3. We greatly increased the utilization of GitHub features ("Issues" used more frequently, created a template for pull requests, updated this README file, made more comments to code while reviewing)
-4. Increased adherence to SOLID by keeping reference types as abstract as possible (see above for detailed info)